 You have a lot of interesting characters that all excel in different areas that are pertinent to surviving the zombie apocalypse.
 There are various groups as well with different intentions and a look into how both people and nations would respond to this threat which makes it more interesting as well.
 I really think the story is done well here and, on top of that, the art and panels are amazing to witness.

-One thing I will note is that this manga features some fan service since it is an ecchi manga in addition to a horror manga and supernatural story.
+One thing I will note is that this manga features some fan service since it is an ecchi-leaning horror manga.
 To me, the manga has way less fan service than the anime, so if you dropped the anime for that reason, I recommend giving the manga a shot.
 Not to say there isn’t still quite a bit, but wanted to mention this if this is something you aren’t typically into.
 Even so, it’s all done in a light-hearted way and I personally don’t mind these elements.

 Highschool of the Dead Manga Individual Volumes vs Highschool of the Dead Full Color Editions